AxelHammarback/Defold-Photoshop-GUI-Exporter/README.md

 Panel is supported in Adobe Photoshop CC and later only.
 If you have CS6 or an earlier version installed, please speak to IT in order to upgrade to the latest version.

-1. Make sure that you have an extension installer on your computer**^1**.
+1. Make sure that you have an extension installer on your computer <sup>[1]</sup>.

-2. Download the extension panel (**ZXP**) from the following repository: [https://github.int.midasplayer.com/defold-tech-art/DefoldGUIExporter/tree/master/installers](https://github.int.midasplayer.com/defold-tech-art/DefoldGUIExporter/tree/master/installers)
+2. Download the extension panel (**ZXP**) from download link at the top of this page.

-3. Save your work – Close down Photoshop!
+3. Save your work and close down Photoshop.

-4. Use the extension installer to install the ZXP file.
-If you have problems, contact your local Tech Artist.
+4. Use your extension installer to install the ZXP file.

 5. Start up Photoshop.
 You will find the exporter under **Window > Extensions > Defold GUI Exporter**

-^1 – Several options here.
+<sup>[1]</sup> Several options here.
 First step is to uninstall the appalling Adobe Extension Manager which is actually no longer supported/maintained by Adobe.

 Next step is to download a custom one: Anastasiy's Extension Manager – [http://install.anastasiy.com/](http://install.anastasiy.com/)

-If you have troublems with Anastasiy's you can try this: ZXPInstaller – [http://zxpinstaller.com/](http://zxpinstaller.com/)
+If you have troubles with Anastasiy's you can try this: ZXPInstaller – [http://zxpinstaller.com/](http://zxpinstaller.com/)

 ## Getting started

 The exporter comes with one example workfile with iPhone 4S resolution.
-You can open it up and test the exporter on it right away if you want to but probably you want to start from scratch.
+You can open it up and test the exporter on it right away if you want to, but probably you want to start from scratch.

-It is important that you use a workfile that has the same display resolution as your Defold project (game.project -file) in order to avoid unwanted results.
+It is important that you use a workfile that has the same display resolution as your Defold project (game.project file) in order to avoid unwanted results.

 Now create/import your GUI art and lay it out on the canvas.
 Use the extension panel to look over the layer (node) attributes.